vlahm/neon_q_sim/README.md

-Code and data accompanying Vlah, Ross, Rhea, Bernhardt.
-2023.
+Code and configuration files accompanying:

+ > Vlah et al. 2023.
 "Virtual gauges: the surprising potential to reconstruct continuous streamflow from strategic measurements".
 HESS.

  All data for this study can be found in [this Figshare collection](https://dx.doi.org/10.6084/m9.figshare.c.6488065).
 Within the collection you'll find:
  + [Input data](https://dx.doi.org/10.6084/m9.figshare.22349377)